 Student credit cards are often not treated as seriously as all other types of credit cards.
 But the truth is that this card works similarly to the rest, i.e. holders would enjoy a line of credit, and get rewards (cash back included) whenever they make purchases with the card.

-However, the primary function of a student credit card is to build good credit, which is going to be ever so helpful as one enters into early adulthood.
+However, the primary function of a student credit card is to build good credit, which is going to be very helpful as one enters into adulthood.

-A good credit would go a long way to help you secure your future mortgage or loan.
+Having a good credit history goes a long way to help you secure your future mortgage or loan.

 It also provides a means for you to establish credit at a fairly young age.
 So get hold of one and use it diligently and carefully.

 There are no two student credit cards that are alike, which makes it harder to choose one.
 I will try to show you the differences among some of these cards available in the market today.